Buying or converting a campervan: The pros & cons

 Limited customisation: While some campervans allow for customisation, you may have to compromise on certain features or layouts if the options available don't fully match your vision.

 Potential repairs: Outside of the warranty period, campervans may sometimes be more complex to repair than regular vans due to specialised parts and layouts.
-It's worth considering maintenance options.

 Jo Mitchell, Marketing Director at Swift

-Converting a campervan
+Self-converting a campervan

 Converting a campervan has its own appeal and is a growing trend among UK travellers who enjoy hands-on projects and complete customisation.